HOW CAN WE AFFORD THE BOOMERS? The Freedomain MMT Debate...

 It's a big ring to put on somebody's finger, so to speak.

-But there is going to be massive distortionary effects of simply having the money politicized, no matter what, that's going to harm the economic productivity of the system.
+But there is going to be massive distortionary effects of simply having the money politicized no matter what.

-I think it's really important to point out that I support MMT, and I agree with literally everything you just said.
+I think it's really important to point out that I support MMT and I agree with literally everything you just said.

-So I don't think that there's a conflict between MMT and a prospering private sector heavy economy with a small tiny government.
+So I don't think that there's a conflict between MMT and a prospering private sector heavy economy with a small, tiny government.

-In fact my whole point is that MMT would make that economy given the constraints of the fiat money system let's say we accept we don't live in Ankapistan all that that MMT makes that possible by eliminating this deficit obsession constraint because it would allow us To literally cut our private sector taxes to near zero and would allow for the flourishing of a big private sector,
+In fact, my whole point is that MMT would make that economy, given the constraints of the fiat money system, let's say we accept we don't live in ANKAPISTAN, all that, that MMT makes that possible by eliminating this deficit obsession constraint,

-a big free market, lots of employment, and maybe that would even solve this whole graying of the population.
+And maybe that would even solve this whole graying of the population.

 Because now you have people who can easily afford homes, easily find jobs like they used to be able to in the economy at full employment when wages were rising and all that stuff.

-If the general population is led to believe that deficits don't matter and the government can create as much money as it wants, do we really think that's going to end up with a reduction in the size?
+No, no, but I mean, if even the theoretical concerns are constraints, if the general population is led to believe that deficits don't matter and the government can create as much money as it wants, do we really think that's going to end up with a reduction in the size?

 I'm not saying that deficits don't say deficits don't matter.

-Um that's also in line with MMT.
+That's also in line with MMT.

-Um what we're saying is that the variable to optimize for can't be the public sector deficit.
+What we're saying is that the variable to optimize for can't be the public sector deficit.

-It has to be something else, in my opinion, it's employment, because with full employment, so many of society's problems would be solved.
+In my opinion, it's employment, because with full employment, so many of society's problems would be solved.

 You could get rid of welfare.

-You could you wouldn't you would have less crime, less alcoholism, less uh domestic abuse, uh less single motherhood households, all these things.
+You would have less crime, less alcoholism, less domestic abuse, less single motherhood households, all these things if we could create an economy with true full employment.

-We feel good about uh balanced numbers because we're used to that as households, but then it becomes a personal esoteric endeavor for people in power.
+We feel good about balanced numbers because we're used to that as households.

-And um, whether domestically or overseas, right?
+Whether domestically or overseas, right?

 Like say huge Japanese bondholders in the American debt.